tonikelope/coronapoker/tools/qa/src/test/java/com/tonikelope/coronapoker/protocolsim/README.md

 ## Not yet covered; do not infer it from a green campaign

-- Actual `Crupier` orchestration and production bot decision generation.
+- Actual `Crupier` orchestration.
+Production bot decisions are exercised by a scalable 3-to-9-seat campaign, but its game harness is not `Crupier`.
 - Full `Crupier` SRA request/response orchestration and proof-chain scheduling.
 - Side-pot construction and complete multi-street betting state.
 - Rabbit authorization/ledger.